daixijun/mc-docs.zh-cn/articles/azure-signalr/signalr-quickstart-azure-signalr-service-arm-template.md

-read -p "Enter a name for the new Azure SignalR Service: " serviceName && read -p "Enter an Azure region (for example, chinanorth2) for the service: " serviceLocation && read -p "Enter a name for the new resource group to contain the service: " resourceGroupName && read -p "Enter an Azure region (for example, centralus) for the resource group: " resourceGroupRegion && read -p "Enter the pricing tier (Free_F1 or Standard_S1): " priceTier && read -p "Enter the number of SignalR units (1, 2, 5, 10, 20, 50, or 100): " unitCapacity && read -p "Enter the service mode (Default, Serverless, or Classic): " servicingMode &&
+read -p "Enter a name for the new Azure SignalR Service: " serviceName && read -p "Enter an Azure region (for example, chinanorth2) for the service: " serviceLocation && read -p "Enter a name for the new resource group to contain the service: " resourceGroupName && read -p "Enter an Azure region (for example, chinaeast2) for the resource group: " resourceGroupRegion && read -p "Enter the pricing tier (Free_F1 or Standard_S1): " priceTier && read -p "Enter the number of SignalR units (1, 2, 5, 10, 20, 50, or 100): " unitCapacity && read -p "Enter the service mode (Default, Serverless, or Classic): " servicingMode &&